billra/Exact-Cover/readme.txt

 e.g. CreateQueensData.py 6 | solve : prints the 4 solutions to a 6x6 board
      CreateQueensData.py 14 | solve -quiet : prints the number of solutions to a 14x14 board

+CreateYpentominoData.py 11 20 | solve -quiet : count solutions to a 11x20 board
+CreateYpentominoData.py 15 | solve : show solutions to a 15x15 board